-Housing Infrastructure Fund, New Homes Bonus and Local Growth Deals via the Solent Local Enterprise Partnership.
 Investment is distributed by Central Government using a variety of mechanisms.
 For example, local authorities can submit bids to the Levelling Up Fund, UK Shared Prosperity Fund, Brownfield Land Release Fund, and Housing Infrastructure Fund.
+The Council has recently been awarded over £18m in Levelling Up Funding to transform the historic waterfront.

-Local Authority - Gosport Borough Council and Hampshire County Council Council Tax, Business Rates, Prudential borrowing.
 Local authorities will also have capital investment programmes.
 The Council receives additional Council Tax and/or Business Rates including from new development.
 Along with prudential borrowing, this money can be used for capital investment and allocated in the Council's budget.